Community safety privacy notice - Privacy notices

 What personal information do we collect?

-We collect and process a range of information.
-If you contact us to report a concern this will include
+We collect and process the following information when you contact us to report a concern or an incident.

-• Details of any incident you were a witness or victim to
+• Incident details [details of any incident you were a witness to or victim of]

-• Payment card details and transactional data including payments from you
+• Payment details [payment card data and payments from you]

 Why do we process personal data?